 Interstate Travel within the United States

 Each state has its own requirements for pet entry.
 Most states require a Certificate of Veterinary Inspection ("health certificate") and current rabies vaccination.

 For more information, consult the USDA APHIS pet travel site and your veterinarian.

-- For animals four months and older, current rabies vaccination required according to manufacturer´s instructions (1 or 3 year vaccine).
+- Vaccination status must be current for rabies.
+For animals four months and older, current rabies vaccination required according to manufacturer´s instructions (1 or 3 year vaccine).
+No formal quarantine period is required in most instances.

 - California does not require CVIs for dogs or cats.

 - A CVI and current rabies vaccination is required to enter Alaska.
 Read their requirements here.

 - Hawaii has quarantine and health requirements for arriving pets that you should plan well in advance for.